 02 September 2012

-Not being totally familiar with the downstairs workings of an Edwardian country house, I had to do some reasearch into what would be needed to keep the upstairs running smoothly.
-In a very short time I realised that I simply did not have the space to show everything that went on downstairs; I therefore decided with the two spaces on either side of the central hallway, one would be the kitchen and the other the butler's domain.
+Not being totally familiar with the downstairs workings of an Edwardian country house, Julie had to do some research into what would be needed to keep the upstairs running smoothly.
+In a very short time, Julie realised that she simply didn't have the space to show everything that went on downstairs – she therefore decided with the two spaces on either side of the central hallway, one would be the kitchen and the other the butler's domain.

 Traditionally the butler's pantry was used for storage, cleaning the silver, wine log, and merchants account books.
-I divided the space into two rooms, one for an office/sitting room, and a second as a scullery used for washing, cleaning and polishing.
+The space was divided into two rooms – one for an office/sitting room, and a second as a scullery used for washing, cleaning and polishing.

 The pantry is the first of the two rooms accessed from the central hallway.
 Opposite this door is another in the partition to provide access to the scullery beyond.